 Land Rover Discovery Sport SUV - Reliability & safety

-A five-star crash-test rating and solid build quality means the Land Rover Discovery Sport should be easy to live with
+A five-star crash-test rating and solid build quality mean the Land Rover Discovery Sport should be easy to live with

 Land Rover Discovery Sport reliability

-Land Rover owners ranked the brand last for reliability and were unhappy with servicing and running costs.
+Land Rover owners ranked the brand last for value for money and running costs, and were unhappy with servicing and insurance costs.
 By contrast, though, owners are very impressed by the Discovery Sport's comfort, practicality, ride and handling.